loribean/portfolio-builder/README.md

 ### `Goals of Portfolio Builder:` :runner:
 - [x] Get better at React & Redux, Django
 - [x] Create something useful: Now that job hunting is prevalent: I hope that Portfolio Builder will be of some use and make the tough process of finding a new job abit easier :kissing_heart:
-- [x] Create web documents easily without knowing how to code
+- [x] Help people create web documents easily without knowing how to code
 - [x] Easy to create, save and work on it later